Modeling Adversaries in a Logic for Security Protocol Analysis: Conclusion

-It is fair to ask at this point what we can gain by using this framework.
-For one thing, we believe that the ability of the framework to describe the capabilities of the adversary will make it possible to specify the properties of security protocols more precisely.
 Of course, it may be the case that to prove correctness of a security protocol with respect to certain types of adversaries (for example, polynomial-time bounded adversaries) we will need to appeal to techniques developed in the cryptography community.
 However, we believe that it may well be possible to extend current model-checking techniques to handle more restricted adversaries (for example, Dolev-Yao extended with random guessing).
 This is a topic that deserves further investigation.
 In any case, having a logic where we can specify the abilities of adversaries is a necessary prerequisite to using model-checking techniques.